 - In Year 11, homework is set more often, up to 2 hours per subject each week, especially as students approach GCSE final examinations.

 - Where students are preparing for exams, revision may be set for homework; however, they are given structured, targeted guidance and materials on what and how to revise.

 Key Stage 5: Years 12 - 13

 - Students are expected to study independently for at least 5 hours per subject each week.

 - Teachers will set homework tasks for this independent study but students are also expected to carry out their own research, reading and revision.

 If parents have any concerns

-Parents are strongly encouraged to follow their child’s homework through the Show My Homework app.
+Parents are strongly encouraged to follow their child’s homework through the Satchel One app.

 If parents have any concerns about homework, they should contact the relevant subject teacher in the first instance.
 Thereafter they should contact the head of subject.
-If the concern is about homework in a range of subjects contact the form tutor in the first instance, including if parents need to confirm a child’s or their own log-in for Show My Homework.
+If the concern is about homework in a range of subjects contact the form tutor in the first instance, including if parents need to confirm a child’s or their own log-in for Satchel One.